Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 **DO NOT** reuse a single client, in your Node server, to relay requests from various consumers.

-If you are triggering some AppGrid API calls in response to server requests, **you should create a new client every time**, by using the factory and reusing your application key and the consumer's uuid (typically you would persist a consumer uuid via the cookies, or as a request parameter in your server APIs).
+If you are triggering some AppGrid API calls in response to server requests, **you should create a new client every time**, by using the factory and reusing your application key and the consumer's deviceId (typically you would persist a consumer deviceId via the cookies, or as a request parameter in your server APIs - unless the device lets you use some unique ID like a MAC address).

 #### Get a new AppGrid SessionId